githubtic/NLP_talk/README.md

 modify the chat.py code with the following or using your own keys

-openai.organization = "org-h5VxbC88EYAQrQMOgMIiT9bL"
+openai.organization = "org- "

-openai.api_key = "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"
+openai.api_key = "sk- "